 All information in STARS reports is made publicly available on the STARS website.
 If an individual or organization believes that content is not consistent with credit criteria or contains errors, the STARS Data Inquiry Form will bring the potential inconsistency to the attention of the STARS Liaison at that institution (see the STARS Data Accuracy Policy for details).

-Each institution may submit a data revision request to correct inconsistencies in its STARS report after the report has been made public on the STARS website.
-Individuals at the institution with Administrator access within the Reporting Tool may submit revision requests, and these revisions may result in a new score and/or rating.
-STARS data revision requests submitted to update information that is beyond the timeframe for which the report was submitted will not be approved.
-For data updates, we recommend submitting a new report.
-Learn more about submitting a revision request.
+Each institution may submit a data correction request to correct inconsistencies in its STARS report after the report has been made public on the STARS website.
+Individuals at the institution with Administrator access within the Reporting Tool may submit correction requests, and these corrections may result in a new score and/or rating.
+Data correction requests submitted to update information that is beyond the timeframe for which the report was submitted will not be approved.
+For data updates/revisions, we recommend submitting a new report.
+Learn more about submitting a correction request.